goldbergyoni/javascript-testing-best-practices/readme-es.md

 <br/>

-### :thumbsdown: Anti Pattern Example: A test case full of errors, luckily all are caught by Linters
+### :thumbsdown: Ejemplo Anti Patrón: A test case full of errors, luckily all are caught by Linters

 ```javascript
 describe("Too short description", () => {